-IRS documentation [(form 8957], relating to the registration process), may also be used to register by mail, but is anticipated to take longer for FATCA, indicates that the application form IRS to process.
+IRS documentation (form 8957), may also be used to register by mail, but is anticipated to take longer for the IRS to process.
 Form 8957 makes reference to a Financial Institution's country for tax residence purposes; please refer to section 3.2 for guidance on residency for the purposes of FATCA.

-Where the Financial Institution is a member of an Expanded Affiliated Group, current IRS procedures require that the lead of this group registers and has obtained their Global Intermediary Identification Number (GIIN) so that when other group members/ Related Entities are registering they are also able to use this information
+Where the Financial Institution is a member of an Expanded Affiliated Group, current IRS procedures require that the lead of this group registers and has obtained their Global Intermediary Identification Number (GIIN) so that when other group members/Related Entities are registering they are also able to use this information